TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

 Enter Search Terms It's #WhaleWeek at NOAA Science is helping us better understand the threats whales face.
 See how.
-AROUND NOAA // How well do you know whales?
+AROUND NOAA // A simple snap of the claw brings gray whales to the dinner table, if you’re that kind of shrimp How well do you know whales?
 10 fun facts for #WhaleWeek NOAA satellites aid in the rescue of 275 lives in 2017 January brought largest drought footprint in nearly 4 years to U.S.

 *   About our agency
 *   News and features